Last Updated: 5/15/23 | May 15th, 2023

 17. Have Fun at Disneyland

-Admission is 619 HKD for anyone over 12.
-For children under 12, admission is 458 HKD.
+DisneyLand tickets are 639 HKD for anyone over 12.
+For children under 12, admission is 598 HKD.
 Prices are cheaper for multi-day visits.
+Park is closed on Tuesdays and Thursdays (except public holidays)

 18. Take a Cooking Class